NEWS & EVENTS

 The Amazing Book of Animals.

-At long last there's been time for more gorilla photography.
+At long last there's been time to photograph gorillas again.
 These animals really are one of the most inspiring and rewarding subjects for any wildlife photographer.

 September in Scotland

 Speaking at Orkney International Science Festival.
 In Kirkwall the talk was Poles Apart - wildlife of the Arctic and Antarctic.
-Over to Hoy to present a Science Evening with Prof John Brown -Scotland's Astronomer Royal.
+Ferry to Hoy to present a Science Event with Prof John Brown -Scotland's Astronomer Royal.
 John looked at Ursa Major - Great Bear Constellation, Michael spoke about working with Polar Bears.
 Ran sessions at Kirkwall Grammar and other Orcadian Schools.
 Thanks to Prof Howie Firth.